castacks/tartanvo/README.md

 # TartanVO: A Generalizable Learning-based VO

 TartanVO is a learning-based visual odometry trained on [TartanAir](https://theairlab.org/tartanair-dataset) dataset.
 It generalizes to multiple datasets and real-world scenarios, and outperforms geometry-based methods in challenging scenes.
+You can check the [python3](https://github.com/castacks/tartanvo/tree/python3) branch if you are using python3.

 Please check out our [Paper](https://arxiv.org/abs/2011.00359).